enviroCar/enviroCar-app/README.md

 The setup of the source code should be straightforward.
 Just follow the Android Studio guidelines for existing projects.

+## License

+The enviroCar App is licensed under the [GNU General Public License, Version 3](https://github.com/enviroCar/enviroCar-app/blob/master/LICENSE).

+## OBD simulator

+The repository also contains a simple OBD simulator (dumb, nothing fancy) that can be used on another Android device and mock the actual car adapter.

 ## Contributors

 [Here is the list of contributors to this project](https://github.com/enviroCar/enviroCar-app/blob/master/CONTRIBUTORS.md)